 Going back to the idea that scoliosis and neck pain related to loss of normal forward curve in the neck could explain the reason so many scoliosis patients report symptoms of chronic muscle fatigue in the cervical spine (neck).
-Metaphorically, forward head posture and loss of curve in the neck has a similar effect as holding a 10 pound bowling ball out in front of you with your arms fully extended.
-While the weight of the bowling ball doesn’t actually change, the leverage of holding it away from your body makes it feel much heavier, and makes your muscles work much harder to hold it up.
+Metaphorically, forward head posture and loss of curve in the neck have a similar effect as holding a 10-pound bowling ball out in front of you with your arms fully extended.
+While the weight of the bowling ball doesn’t actually change, the leverage of holding it away from your body makes it feel much heavier and makes your muscles work much harder to hold it up.
 This is the same effect scoliosis patients experience when they also have an abnormal neck position.

 Let’s face it, some people are their own worst enemy.
 They simply don’t know when to quit and suffer from “overdid it” syndrome.
-Whether you lifted something too heavy, or too often, or slept wrong, or have no idea what you did, muscle strain is probably the most common cause of neck pain.
-The good news is, muscle strain is common for everyone, not just people with scoliosis.
+Whether you lifted something too heavy, or too often, slept wrong, or have no idea what you did, muscle strain is probably the most common cause of neck pain.
+The good news is, that muscle strain is common for everyone, not just people with scoliosis.
 It often resolves with some ice, rest, and anti-inflammatory treatment.

 Capsular Ligament Entrapment

-Have you ever just turned your head a little too fast and felt an instant, sharp, stinging, burning type pain shoot up and down your neck?
+Have you ever just turned your head a little too fast and felt an instant, sharp, stinging, burning type of pain shoot up and down your neck?
 This is what happens when someone pinches a small part of a capsular ligament in one of the joint spaces in the neck.
 It generally isn’t a serious injury, but the pain can be unbelievably severe and it certainly feels like something is seriously wrong.
 While this scenario isn’t generally related to scoliosis and neck pain, one could make the case that the twist of the spine associated with idiopathic scoliosis may “predispose” scoliosis patients to this happening more frequently.

 Previous Injuries to the Neck

 Remember that fender bender you had 20 years ago?
 Probably not, but it may remember you.
 Whiplash injuries are unique because the speed of the crash makes ligament injury in the neck more likely than other ways people hurt their necks.
-Obviously, this is not related to scoliosis, but again, the case could be made that patients with scoliosis at the time of the car accident may be bio-mechanically more susceptible for these types of injuries.
+Obviously, this is not related to scoliosis, but again, the case could be made that patients with scoliosis at the time of the car accident may be bio-mechanically more susceptible to these types of injuries.

 Our spinal discs begin to lose water as part of the natural aging process, weakening the spinal discs and causing bulges/herniations.
-This process can cause neck pain, but more often cause shooting pain down one or both arms if it impinges a nerve root.
+This process can cause neck pain, but more often cause shooting pain down one or both arms if it impinges on a nerve root.